 Try to make an effort to go through your pet’s toys as you spring clean and throughout the year.

-Look for and discard any toys that have been destroyed or might be a danger to your pet or children within the home.
-You can also try to repair some things, such as plush toys that need to be resewn back to health.
+Look for and discard any toys that have been destroyed or that might be a danger to your pet or young children

 Try to wash any toys that can be washed.
 For instance, rubber or silicone toys can typically be washed by hand or in the clothes washer.
 You can also try to ash them in the dishwasher if you’re one of those brave and fearless souls.